Glued To My Crafts

 So don’t delay – grab those craft supplies with your child today!
 Then carve some time out of your afternoon to make these beautiful flowers to display proudly in your home or perhaps even gift them to some special friends!
 I just hope my post BLOSSOMS some creativity in you!

 Happy crafting my friends!
-Don’t forget to share pictures of your child’s cardstock paper and popsicle stick handprint flowers with us on our Facebook page! #gluedtomycrafts
+Don’t forget to share pictures of your child’s cardstock paper and popsicle stick handprint flowers with us by tagging our account on Instagram.
+We can’t wait to hear from YOU! #gluedtomycrafts

-RELATED MOTHER’S DAY CRAFTS ON GLUED TO MY CRAFTS: Clothespin Handprint Flowers and 3-D Flowers In Mason Jar
+RELATED: Clothespin Flowers and 3-D Flowers In Jar

 Craft Supplies: